-Substantially all of our revenues and most of our costs and our expenses are denominated in renminbi.
-Our exposure to foreign exchange risk primarily relates to cash and cash equivalents denominated in U.S. dollars as a result of our past issuances of common shares through a private placement and proceeds from our public offering of common shares.
+Majority of our revenues and most of our costs and our expenses are denominated in renminbi.
+Our exposure to foreign exchange risk primarily relates to cash and cash equivalents denominated in U.S. dollars from international sales.
 Furthermore, the renminbi prices of some of the materials and supplies for reagent kits that are imported from companies in the United States, Sweden and United Kingdom may be affected by fluctuations in the value of renminbi against the currencies of those countries.
 We also incur professional, investor relations, director compensation and miscellaneous fees related to our operations as a public company that are denominated in U.S. dollars.

-The value of the renminbi against the U.S. dollar and other currencies may fluctuate and is affected by, among other things, changes in China's political and economic conditions.
-The conversion of renminbi into foreign currencies, including U.S. dollars, has been based on rates set by the People's Bank of China.
-In July 2005, the PRC government changed its decades-old policy of pegging the value of renminbi to U.S. dollars, and renminbi appreciated more than 20% against U.S. dollars over the following three years.
-Between July 2008 and June 2010, this appreciation subsided and the exchange rate between renminbi and U.S. dollars remained within a narrow band.
-Since June 2010, renminbi has fluctuated against U.S. dollars, at times significantly and unpredictably.
-It is difficult to predict how market forces or PRC or U.S. government policy may impact the exchange rate between renminbi and U.S. dollar in the future.
+The conversion of Renminbi into foreign currencies, including U.S. dollars, is based on rates set by the People's Bank of China.
+The Renminbi has fluctuated against the U.S. dollar, at times significantly and unpredictably.
+The value of Renminbi against the U.S. dollar and other currencies is affected by changes in China's political and economic conditions and by China's foreign exchange policies, among other things.
+It is difficult to predict how market forces or PRC or U.S. government policy may impact the exchange rate between Renminbi and the U.S. dollar in the future.
 The PRC government has indicated that it will make effort to widen the trading band of the renminbi exchange rate, which increases the possibility of sharp fluctuations in renminbi's value in the future as well as the unpredictability associated with renminbi's exchange rate.
-By way of example, assuming we had converted a U.S. dollar denominated cash balance of \$1.0 million as of December 31, 2019 into renminbi at the noon buying rate of \$1.00 for RMB6.9618 as of December 31, 2019, such a cash balance would have been RMB6.96 million.
-Assuming a 1% appreciation/depreciation of the renminbi against the U.S. dollar, such a cash balance would have decreased/increased by RMB69,618 as of December 31, 2019.
+By way of example, assuming we had converted a U.S. dollar denominated cash balance of \$1.0 million as of December 31, 2021 into renminbi at the noon buying rate of \$1.00 for RMB6.3726 as of December 30, 2021, such a cash balance would have been RMB6.37 million.
+Assuming a 1% appreciation/depreciation of the renminbi against the U.S. dollar, such a cash balance would have decreased/increased by RMB63,726 as of December 31, 2021.

 Our financial statements are expressed in U.S. dollars but our subsidiaries' functional currency is renminbi.
 The value of our shares will be affected by the foreign exchange rate between U.S. dollars and renminbi.
 To the extent we hold assets denominated in U.S. dollars, any appreciation of the renminbi against the U.S. dollar could result in a change to our statements of comprehensive income and a reduction in the value of our U.S. dollar denominated assets.
-On the other hand, a decline in the value of renminbi against the U.S. dollar could result, the value of your investment in our company and the dividends we may pay in the future, if any, all of which may have a material adverse effect on the prices of our shares.
+On the other hand, a decline in the value of renminbi against the U.S. dollar could reduce the U.S. dollar equivalent amounts of our financial results, the value of your investment in our company and the dividends we may pay in the future, if any, all of which may have a material adverse effect on the prices of our shares.